punyagit/teamwork/README.md

   * If you do git remote -v now you can see link to original one.
   * To merge to local be in your local master branch and "git merge upstream/master"

-  * Push to your local one and ask for pull request to merge the code to original project.
+  * Push to your local one and form github page ask for pull request to merge the code to original project.